John Clarke (Michigan politician): Early life and travels

 John Clarke was born in Bath, Massachusetts (in Maine from 1820) on July 29, 1797.
 He was the son of George Collins Clarke, a ship-builder and sea captain, and Mary McDonald.
 He left school at age 15 to become a clerk in a store in Augusta, Maine, and at age 18 his physician suggested he travel to help improve his poor health.

 The War of 1812 had just ended and it was again safe to travel, so Clarke sailed to Bremen, Germany.
 He traveled through Germany, England, and Scotland, before embarking for Boston aboard the ship Ellington along with his uncle.
-The ship foundered during a gale in the mid-Atlantic, and the passengers and crew were forced into the ship's small boats for three days.
+The ship foundered during a storm in the mid-Atlantic, and the passengers and crew were forced into the ship's small boats for three days.
 A Scottish brig picked them up, and they stayed on it for three more days before the James Madison arrived to deliver them to Philadelphia 32 days later.
 In Philadelphia, he was separated from his uncle and wandered for three days with no money or food before his uncle found him and paid for him to return home.
 He worked again as a clerk in a store in Hallowell, Maine, before moving to Belfast, Maine, in 1818, and operating a mercantile business.

 Clarke was an avid supporter of the Democratic-Republican Party and performed a variety of duties for the party, although he refused to accept a political position.
 He worked for the election of Andrew Jackson in the election of 1824, which Jackson lost when the House of Representatives elected John Quincy Adams.
 Clarke's health began to deteriorate again and he closed his business, but remained active in political circles.
 After Jackson's election as president in 1828, Clarke met him while in Washington, D.C., on business, and the two became close friends.